EukaryoticCellBuilder/HeLa_Builder/README.md

 ```
 This command runs one replica (r) of the RDME simulation on the generated cell (cell.lm) using 8 CPU and 8 GPU cores

-## The HeLa model Documentation
+## The full HeLa model Documentation

-The documentation can then be accessed via:
+The full documentation can then be accessed via:

 ```bash
   <webbrowser> docs/_build/html/index.html